NVlabs/FPSci/docs/startupConfigReadme.md

     fullscreen = false;
     waypointEditorMode = false;
     defaultExperiment = {
-        name = "default";                                   // Note that `name` is required and "default" is recommended here experimentConfigFilename = "experimentconfig.Any";
+        name = "default";                                   // Note that `name` is required and "default" is useful if using an `experimentList` experimentConfigFilename = "experimentconfig.Any";
         userStatusFilename = "userstatus.Any";
         userConfigFilename = "userconfig.Any";